 But delayed diagnosis does not mean the patient does not have a brain injury.
 There are many explanations as to why a brain injury may not be immediately diagnosed.
 Often, the patient’s symptoms are not noticed or do not become manifest until well after the crash, particularly in closed head injury cases where the victim suffered other injuries that may be more readily apparent.

 Why is this?
 Often, the doctors are dialed in on other more obvious injuries.
 Often these patients are giving pain medication which doctors misattribute to the drug’s effects.
-Most commonly, the onset of brain injury symptoms is delayed and later the patient symptoms such as seizures, loss of memory, and sleep or learning issues.
+Most commonly, the onset of brain injury symptoms is delayed and later the patient symptoms such as seizures, loss of memory, a stroke, and sleep or learning issues.

 Defense attorneys also jump on a brain injury plaintiff’s good days.
 In other words, the lawyer will seek to get the jury to judge the victim by her best day.
 The reality is — and there is a lot of science to back this up — daily variability in functioning and symptom severity is common following traumatic brain injury.
 So some days will be good days.